 Ramble-friendly beach shoes; swimwear if you fancy a dip; riding gear if you're a happy hacker.
 There's a selection of Hunter wellies and umbrellas to borrow in reception.

 Accessible room options include the ground-floor Comfy Luxe rooms in the manor's new wing.
+A two night minimum stay is required at weekends.

 Welcome.
 Cots for under-3s (£10 a night) and extra beds for under-12s (£20 a night) can be added to larger rooms (breakfast is an extra £5); and there are two pairs of interconnecting rooms.
 Babysitting is available via an external agency, from £10/hour.